 Current thinking indicates that a combination of pharmaceutical treatment and psychotherapy works better than either strategy alone with moderate to severe depression.

-At Cobb & Associates, serving Calgary and surrounding areas, one of our qualified counsellors can work with you to provide a safe and trusting environment for healing to take place.
+One of our qualified counsellors can work with you to provide a safe and trusting environment for healing to take place.
 Research on the therapeutic components of effective therapy indicates that some of the most important elements—as influential as the specific techniques and tools your therapist uses to treat depression—include the helping relationship itself that you develop with a caring and trusted professional who will listen to you carefully and provide guidance and support, and an environment that instills hope, or a positive expectancy.

 Counselling can also help you to organize a plan that involves trying out different behaviors, practicing new ways of thinking, developing new perspectives, and making changes in how you relate to yourself and to others.
 Having a counsellor work with you can be like having your own coach / consultant / practitioner in your corner, helping you to clarify your goals, see the steps to take to reach your goals, avoid the pitfalls along the way and to use the personal strengths you have to enhance your recovery.